 With a board position, consider that you will:

-When selected to serve on a board, an organization entrusts you with a vital, high-impact role and publicly endorses your expertise and value.
+When selected to serve on a board, a company entrusts you with a vital, high-impact role and publicly endorses your expertise and governance skills.
 When you communicate and promote this affiliation, you raise your professional profile among your peers, within your organization and across your industry.
 By extension, your board affiliation enhances your employer's brand.
 Taken together, these factors may strengthen your candidacy for a promotion or new role and increase your value in the workplace.

 In addition to meeting other board colleagues, a board position provides a wealth of opportunities to meet influential, intelligent and well-connected people.
-You’ll engage with an organization’s strategic partners, investors and clients, as well as colleagues and leaders across industries.
+You may engage with a company’s strategic partners, investors, clients and donors, as well as colleagues and leaders across industries.
 As you become acquainted with new people, cultivate meaningful relationships.
-These will be important contacts when you’re ready to pursue the next step in your career.
+These will be important contacts when you’re ready to pursue another board seat or the next step in your career.

 Serving in a board position will enable you to strengthen professional skills, particularly related to:

 These skills will augment your professional wheelhouse and benefit your career advancement in any capacity.